mellowboyXD/wav_decoder/README.md

 - wav file header is always *44 bytes* long

+### PCM Audio Stream

+Pulse-code modulation (PCM) is a method used to digitally represent analog signals.
+It is the standard form of digital audio in computers, compact discs, digital telephony and other digital audio applications.

 [^1] A bit stream is a sequence of bits.
 [^2] endianness is the order in which bytes within a word of digital data are transmitted over a data communication medium or addressed (by rising addresses) in computer memory, counting only byte significance compared to earliness.